khushbuthakur/React-Native-Questions/README.md

 # React-Native-Questions
-Contains list of all important questions and answers related to RN
+<h2> A list of RN questions to clear basic concepts and this might be handy for interviews too. </h2>
 <details>
 <summary> Why do we use curly brace while importing some library?
 Eg: <code> import { Text, StyleSheet } from "react-native"; </code> </summary>
   </br>